dzuk-mutant/font_notes/practical/2_svginot_problems.md

 ## SVGinOT renderers don't like `viewbox` attributes.

-SVGinOT renderers don't like the viewbox attribute and will render it incorrectly in a variety of ways (in macOS, it's by treating the coordinates of the viewbox as mapped onto font coordinates (whose Y-axis points in the reverse direction).
+SVGinOT renderers don't like the viewbox attribute and will render it incorrectly in a variety of ways.

+In macOS, this means all SVG glyphs appear 1em below where they should be.
+In other software environments, people have reported various other sizing and alignment errors.

 This problem (and the fix that I have used) is mentioned here: